6 Inch

-"6 Inch" is a song by American singer Beyoncé featuring Canadian singer the Weeknd from the former's sixth studio album Lemonade (2016).
+"6 Inch" is an R&B song by American singer Beyoncé featuring Canadian singer The Weeknd.
+It is the fifth track on her sixth studio album, Lemonade (2016), released through Parkwood Entertainment and Columbia Records.
+The song's music video is part of Beyoncé's 2016 film Lemonade, aired on HBO alongside the album's release.

 The song's original portions were written by the artists alongside DannyBoyStyles, Ben Billions, The-Dream, Belly, and Boots.
 Also credited as songwriters are Burt Bacharach and Hal David (for the sample of American soul musician Isaac Hayes' 1969 version of "Walk On By") and Avey Tare, Panda Bear, and Geologist of neo-psychedelic band Animal Collective (for an interpolation of their 2009 song "My Girls").
-The song's music video is part of a one-hour film with the same title as its parent album, originally aired on HBO.

 Background and recording

 Music producer Ben "Billions" Diehl talked to Billboard about his work with great artists and mentioned that Beyoncé had already known of a song named "6 Inch" since 2013.
 According to Diehl, he, rapper Belly and producer DannyBoyStyles met in October of the same year to work on music.
 "Originally a Belly song with participation from French Montana," Diehl said.
 "We got a response that Beyoncé had liked and then we decided: we should continue working together, I think they get somewhere.
 It turns out you do not know when that day will come."
-When a singer released her surprise visual album in December 2013, Diehl was quick to check out a list of songs, but "6 Inch" was not there.
+When she released her surprise visual album in December 2013, Diehl was quick to check out the track listing of songs, but "6 Inch" was not there.
 "Everything went well," Diehl concludes.
 After three years, in 2016, the song finally came out on Beyoncé's sixth album, Lemonade, with a guest appearance from the Weeknd.

+Critical reception

+The Guardian writer Alexis Petridis described the song as a "weird, affecting mixture of defiance and vulnerability" on which Beyoncé "slurs and snarls about being rich and hard-working" in "ominous electronics" sounds.
+Larry Bartleet NME defined the song the "personal track" of the album and the "Beyoncé’s ode to hard-working women".

+Emily J. Lordi of The Fader wrote that the song sound "aggressive and lively", believing that it "exploits Hayes' great orchestral work to tell the story of one woman", considering the latter to be "the cleverness" thing as the song "inserts the stories of multiple women into the image of a singular figure".